Kabale town

 2. Explore the Fascinating Culture and Heritage of the Bakiga People

 Kabale is home to the Bakiga people, a resilient and hardworking community known for their rich culture and history.
 Visitors to Kabale can immerse themselves in local traditions by attending a cultural tour.
-Musana Tours and Travel offers experiences where you can witness traditional dance performances, learn about local crafts like basket weaving, and visit homesteads to see how the Bakiga live.
+Musana Tours and Travel offers experiences that allow you to witness traditional dance performances, learn about local crafts such as basket weaving, and visit homesteads to see how the Bakiga live.

 One of the most captivating aspects of Kabale's culture is the storytelling tradition.
 You’ll hear tales passed down through generations, from stories of the great chiefs to folklore about the origin of the region’s hills and lakes.
 Don’t miss the opportunity to participate in traditional ceremonies, where you can sample local delicacies like obushera (a millet porridge) and eshabwe (a butter sauce served with plantain or millet bread).